b1g-b33f/b1g-b33f.github.io/index.md

 ![Banner](https://github.com/user-attachments/assets/4287d2a3-d69b-474d-9213-5c12236bd635)

 Welcome to the blog!
-I'm Shawn, a former car wash manager now working in the world of offensive security.
+I'm Shawn, a former manager and blue collar now employed in the world of offensive security.
 I'm hoping to share some of my journey and what I've learned along the way.
-I'm currently focused on web app pentesting and application security but constantly learning other areas of pentesting.
+I'm currently focused on web app pentesting and application security but constantly learning other areas of pentesting as well.

 # Most Recent Post